Instant Loading Pages with Speculation Rules

 Benefits of Speculation Rules

 Other benefits: The Speculation-Rules HTTP header allows for easier deployment via Content Delivery Networks (CDNs), eliminating the need to modify document content directly.
-Granular Control with Document Rules allows developers to define precise conditions for prefetching or prerendering based on URL patterns or CSS selectors.
+Granular control with document rules allows developers to define precise conditions for prefetching or prerendering based on URL patterns or CSS selectors.
 This reduces manual URL specification and allows for site-wide speculation rulesets.
 The "eagerness" setting provides fine-grained control over when speculation occurs, balancing preloading speed with resource consumption.
-This helps reduce unnecessary preloading and prevents resource wastage.
+This helps reduce unnecessary preloading and prevents resource waste.

 Speculation rules are defined using a JSON structure and can be implemented in two ways:

 The JSON structure uses "prefetch" and "prerender" arrays to contain rules for each speculative loading type.
-Each rule can use different sources: either a list or urls or document rules
+Each rule can use different sources: either a list of URLs or document rules.

 Each rule is defined as an object that includes properties such as:

-- target_hint A string providing a hint about the navigable target name, allowing the user agent to optimize the loading process.
-It doesn't have any normative implications beyond being a hint.
+- target_hint: A string providing a hint about the navigable target name ("_self" or "_blank"), allowing the user agent to optimize the loading process.

 Finally each rule has an eagerness setting which allows you to define when speculations should run, separating when to speculate from which URLs to perform speculations on.
 The eagerness setting is available for both list and document source rules and has four settings: immediate, eager, moderate, and conservative.